eclab/grains/README.md

 ## 808

-A low-rent drum sampler with five TR-808 drum samples.
+A drum sampler for up to 9 samples and up to 5 triggers.
+Comes with several 8-bit drum samples, including, yes, ones from the TR-808.
+You can provide your own samples, and there are a variety of configurations.
+Will soon permit u-Law samples for very slightly better sound quality.
 Requires Mozzi.

-Status: Working, but holy cow those samples are noisy.
-Probably partly due to Mozzi's simplistic approach to sampling partly due to the sample choices.
+Status: Working.
+This is a major upgrade from the previous 808 version.

 ## Voice